Linnesq/Linnesq.github.io/README.md

 To get this blog running locally run `make serve` or `docker-compose up` and it should be available on http://localhost:4000/

+## Update dependencies

+Run `make bash` to get an environment up.
+Running `bundle outdated` will tell you if anything is outdated.
+If there is an update to `github-pages`, then manually update the Gemfile with the new version number (so this is pinned).
+Then run `bundle install` to install everything (which will update the lock file).
+Commit those changes.
+Exit the docker container and re-run `make bash` and check the app is working as expected.

 ## Make a post

 Easiest way is to run the create post script: